Healthy Eating Minerals: What are they?

 Having said that, many health experts recommend that you take a daily vitamin/mineral supplement just to be sure that you are getting enough of these nutrients.

 Caveat for Healthy Eating Minerals: As with anything, you can get too much of a good thing.
-Don’t overdue on supplements.
+Don’t overdo on supplements.
 Your body can handle excess to a point, but beyond that, supplements can become toxic.
 Toxicity is not as likely to occur if you get your nutrients from food.

 Why do I need them?